coderkeshav-yt/Quick_Site_Lab/README.md

-# Quick Site Lab - Web Development Agency Website
+# Cybrida - Web Development Agency Website

 A modern, responsive website for a web development agency built with React, TypeScript, and Tailwind CSS.
 This project showcases a professional website with multiple sections including a hero banner, services, portfolio, testimonials, blog, and contact form.